 - Point 3: A basic loop of game functionality can be described as the game presents choices to the player, the player makes decisions, and the game then returns feedback.
 Through this process, players obtain understanding.

-- Point 4: Games (as defined here at least) are different than gambling applications.
+- Point 4: Games (as defined here) are different than gambling applications.
 The value of gambling is not one of learning to understand.
 Instead, its value is in inducing compulsive play by randomizing reward schedules.